martinlackner/abcvoting/README.md

-# approval-multiwinner
+# abcvoting

-## Python implementations of approval-based multi-winner rules
+## Python implementations of approval-based committee (multi-winner) rules

+Approval-based committee rules (ABC rules) are voting methods for selecting a committee, i.e., a fixed-size subset of candidates.
+ABC rules are also known as approval-based multi-winner rules.
+The input of such rules are [approval ballots](https://en.wikipedia.org/wiki/Approval_voting#/media/File:Approval_ballot.svg).
-Approval-based multi-winner rules are voting methods for selecting a committee, i.e., a fixed-size subset of candidates.
-We recommend the suvey by Faliszewski et al. [1] as an introduction to this topic and for further reference.
+We recommend the survey by Faliszewski et al. [1] as an introduction to this topic and for further reference.
-The following approval-based multi-winner rules are implemented:
+The following ABC rules are implemented:

 * Approval Voting (AV)